Cosmic PeV Neutrinos and the Sources of Ultrahigh Energy Protons: Discussion and conclusions

-{\bf Discussion and conclusions.---} If cosmic rays in the $10^{18}\,$eV range are truly extragalactic protons, the steepness of the UHECR spectrum implies that their cosmic energy density is much larger than at the highest measured energies.
+If cosmic rays in the $10^{18}\,$eV range are truly extragalactic protons, the steepness of the UHECR spectrum ($\sim\!
+E^{-3}$) implies that their cosmic energy density is much larger than those at the highest measured energies.
 If their escapes from acceleration regions were facilitated by photoproduction of neutrons, then there must also be a substantial flux of neutrinos from pion decays.
-The simplified model that we have used captures the general flavor of the neutrino flux needed to explain the IceCube PeV events as a basis for comparison with cosmic-ray protons.
+The simplified models that we have examined capture the general flavor of the neutrino flux needed to explain the IceCube PeV events and serve as a basis for comparison with cosmic-ray protons.

-In Fig.~\ref{UHECR}, we see that the cosmic-ray spectrum resulting from our neutrino flux with $\pi^+$ flavor ratios is quite close to measurements in the $10^{18}\,$eV range.
-At $\gtrsim\, 10^{18.5}\,$eV results, although we have not addressed this or the associated neutrino fluxes in detail.

-The restrictions on this scenario include a need for acceleration in the presence of a fairly soft photon background to result in near-threshold photoproduction.
-Also, a magnetic field of $\sim\,$1--10~kG (depending on the $\Gamma$ factor of the emission) is used to cool muons, although such fields may occur near jet launching regions \cite{O'Sullivan:2009ua} or in the accretion disk, as in AGN core models \cite{Stecker:1991vm,Stecker:2005hn}.
-Removing the no-$\bar \nu$ requirement would reduce the proton flux by $\sim\,$3; even so, it is not obvious that the complete set of conditions can be fulfilled.

-We also see in Fig.~\ref{UHECR} that the cosmic-ray proton flux associated with a neutrino flux arising from $\pi^\pm$ and $\mu^\pm$ decays is significantly lower than the data (and the $\nu$/$p$ ratio could even be larger \cite{Ahlers:2009rf}).
-This implies that, if the requisite neutrinos are made through this photopion process, the resulting protons are not sufficient to explain the cosmic-ray measurements.
-This necessitates a dominant class of accelerator that allows for proton escape without significant losses.
+Fig.~\ref{UHECR} displays the cosmic-ray proton flux associated with the AGN-motivated neutrino fluxes.
+We see that Model { 1} is significantly lower than the data (and the $\nu$/$p$ ratio could be larger \cite{Mannheim:1998wp,Ahlers:2009rf} pushing this even lower).
+This model also does not well reproduce the broadband IceCube neutrino counts or the shower/muon ratio.
+Attempts to adjust the model parameters, e.g., choosing an initial cutoff at a lower energy, tend to decrease the $10^{18}\,$eV proton flux.